JRUIZWK/musicfest-reviews/README.md

 # MusicFest Reviews

-**WELCOME TO MY APPLICATION, MUSICFEST REVIEWS.** Traveling across the entire world and experiencing music festivals is one of the things that I love doing the most.
+**WELCOME TO MY APPLICATION, MUSICFEST REVIEWS.** Traveling across the the world and experiencing music festivals is one of the things that I enjoy doing the most.
 For me it's a way of escaping reality.
 I decided to create an application where the entire community can come in and share their experiences from previous music festivals they've attended.

 # Getting Started